United States vehicle emission standards: New vehicle emission standards

 Due to its preexisting standards and particularly severe motor vehicle air pollution problems in the Los Angeles metropolitan area, the U.S. state of California has special dispensation from the federal government to promulgate its own automobile emissions standards.
 Other states may choose to follow either the national standard or the stricter California standards.

 The states that have adopted the California standards are: Colorado, Connecticut, Delaware, Maine, Maryland, Massachusetts, New Jersey, New Mexico (2011 model year and later), New York, Nevada, Oregon, Pennsylvania, Rhode Island, Vermont, and Washington (2009 model year and later), as well as the District of Columbia.
 Such states are frequently referred to as "CARB states" in automotive discussions because the regulations are defined by the California Air Resources Board.

 The EPA adopted the Californian fuel economy and greenhouse gas standard as a national standard by the 2016 model year and collaborated with Californian regulators on stricter national emissions standards for model years 2017–2025.

 Criteria pollutants

 Light-duty vehicles

 Light-duty vehicles are certified for compliance with emission standards by measuring their tailpipe emissions during rigorously defined driving cycles that simulate a typical driving pattern.
-The FTP-75 city driving test (averaging about 21 mph) and the HWFET highway driving test (averaging about 48 mph) are used for measuring both emissions and fuel economy.
+Starting with model year 1972, the UDDS test cycle was used for criteria pollutant testing; this switched in 1975 to the similar FTP-75.
+The FTP-75 ("city") driving test averages about 21 mph).
+Additional tests have supplemented the FTP, including the HWFET highway driving test (averaging about 48 mph), the high speed, high acceleration US06, and the SC03, which includes air conditioning.

-Two sets, or tiers, of emission standards for light-duty vehicles in the United States were defined as a result of the Clean Air Act Amendments of 1990.
-The Tier I standard was adopted in 1991 and was phased in from 1994 to 1997.
-Tier II standards were phased in from 2004 to 2009.